Alison Lohman: Career

 At age nine, Lohman played Gretl in The Sound of Music at the Palm Desert's McCallum Theater.
 Two years later, she won the Desert Theater League's award for Most Outstanding Actress in a Musical for the title role in Annie.
 She went on to perform locally as a child singer, which included alongside Frank Sinatra at a benefit event in Palm Springs.
 She moved to Los Angeles in 1997 to pursue an acting career, beginning with minor roles in independent films and B movies.
 She was set to play a cancer patient in Tom Shadyac's 2002 film Dragonfly, for which Lohman shaved her hair.
 Her scenes were later removed.

-Lohman was subsequently cast in White Oleander, an adaptation of Janet Fitch's novel, which was directed by Peter Kosminsky.
+Lohman was subsequently cast in White Oleander, an adaptation of Janet Fitch's novel, directed by Peter Kosminsky.
 Due to her previous haircut, she had to wear a wig during filming.
 Released in 2002, White Oleander earned positive reviews, and Lohman's performance was met with widespread acclaim.
 It was described as her "breakthrough role" by media sources, with the New York Times describing her work as "the year's most auspicious screen acting début".
 She additionally earned praise for her roles in Matchstick Men, released in 2003, and Big Fish, also released in 2003.
 Matchstick Men earned Lohman's performance as an adolescent con-artist acclaim over her co-star Nicolas Cage, while Big Fish saw her playing the younger version of Jessica Lange's character, for which USA Today wrote that "equally delightful is the Alison Lohman character's evolution into an older woman.
 It's a metamorphosis to equal any in screen history."

 In 2005, Lohman appeared in Atom Egoyan's Where the Truth Lies which originally received an NC-17 rating for its graphic sexual content, and emerged as a critical and commercial failure.
-Some critics, notably Roger Ebert, felt that Lohman was miscast.
+Some critics felt that Lohman was miscast; however, Roger Ebert spoke positively of her performance.
 Her next feature of that year, The Big White, was also panned by critics.
 Better received was the English language dubbing of Nausicaä of the Valley of the Wind, also released in 2005, in which she voiced the titular character.
 Lohman beat out actress Natalie Portman for the role.
 The film was lauded by critics and audiences alike, and had a considerable impact on popular culture.